Skip to main content

 Attentional residue

 Mark's foundational research on multitasking and attention residue documented that switching from one cognitive task to another carries a cost: residual attentional capacity remains attached to the prior task for 15–25 minutes after Mark 2008.
-Morning phone use is a particularly costly switch: from a low-stimulation post-sleep state directly into a high-information-density inbox or feed, and then supposedly into the day's planned work.
+Morning phone use is a particularly costly switch: from a low-stimulation post-sleep state directly into a high-information-density inbox or feed, and then ostensibly into the day's planned work.
 The morning task ends up partially reading the leftover residue from whatever you scrolled.

 “Brief but high-information-density media exposure during the cortisol awakening response window appears to elevate same-day perceived stress and reduce time-on-task during morning work blocks.
 The effect is modest in magnitude but consistent across the studies that have measured it directly.”